Rank-2 $U(1)$ spin liquid on the breathing pyrochlore lattice

 {\it Introduction. } It is of great intellectual interest and practical utility to discover novel effective laws of nature emerging from many--body systems.
 Traditionally, this enterprise has been entwined with the concept of broken symmetry \cite{anderson72}.
 However, a powerful alternative has proved to be the local constraints which arise from competing or ``frustrated'', interactions.
 In the context of frustrated magnets, these can lead to the emergence of a local gauge symmetry, and thereby to quantum spin liquids, which defy all usual concepts of magnetic order, and instead exhibit fractionalised excitations and long--range entanglement \cite{Anderson1973,Balents2010,Savary2016,Zhou2017}.
 A well--studied example is quantum spin ice, a realisation of a $U(1)$ gauge theory on the pyrochlore lattice, whose emergent excitations exactly mimic conventional electrodynamics: photons, electric charges and magnetic monopoles.
 As such, it has attracted intense theoretical \cite{hermele04PRB,banerjee08-PRL100,benton12-PRB86,savary12, Shannon2012PRL,hao14,Gingras14RoPP,kato15,chen17,huang18-PRL120} and experimental \cite{zhou08,RossPRX11,fennell12,Kimura2013,sibille15,wen17,thompson17,Sibille2018,gao-arXiv} investigation.

 Recent work has highlighted the possibility of more exotic forms of emergent electrodynamics \cite{XuPRB06,PretkoPRB16,Rasmussen2016arXiv,PretkoPRB17}, where electric and magnetic fields have the form of rank--2 (or higher--rank) tensors.
 These theories have modified conservation laws and gauge symmetries, resulting in some remarkable properties.
-Some are argued to mimic gravity \cite{XuPRB06,Benton2016NatComm,PretkoPRD16}, while others are dual to elasticity theory \cite{PretkoPRL18}.
+Some are argued to mimic gravity \cite{XuPRB06,Benton2016NatComm,PretkoPRD16}, while others are dual to elasticity theory \cite{PretkoPRL18, gromov19}.
 In both cases, the charged excitations, dubbed ``fractons'', have constrained mobility, and characterize a new class of topological order \cite{chamon05-PRL94,shannon04-PRB69,HaahPRA11,VijayPRB15,VijayPRB2016,BulmashPRB2018,MaPRB2018,Nandkishore2018arXiv,SlaglePRB17,GaborPRB17}.
 Fracton models are also linked to quantum stabilizer codes \cite{SchmitzPRB2018,KubicaArXiv18} and holography \cite{Yan2018arXiv}.
 None the less, these desirable properties come at a price: the local constraint required has a tensor character.
-And as a consequence, prototypical models of fractons are based on complex, multiple--spin interactions \cite{chamon05-PRL94,XuPRB06,HaahPRA11,VijayPRB15,VijayPRB2016}, while discussions of higher--rank electrodynamics avoid spin--based models entirely \cite{PretkoPRB16,PremPRB18,MaPRB2018,Rasmussen2016arXiv,BulmashPRB2018}.
-For this reason, realising even the simplest of these states in real materials remains a significant challenge.
+As a consequence, prototypical models of fractons require rather complicated interactions \cite{chamon05-PRL94,XuPRB06,HaahPRA11,VijayPRB15,VijayPRB2016}, with just a handful of proposals motivated by experiment \cite{SlaglePRB17,GaborPRL17,You2018arXiv}.
+In the case of gapless higher--rank gauge theories, only a few concrete models exist \cite{XuPhysRevD2010,XuPhysRevB2007,Rasmussen2016arXiv}, and even less is known about how to achieve such a phase in a real material.
+For this reason, realizing an emergent higher--rank electrodynamics in experiment presents a significant challenge.